skip to main content

 Why is Cholesterol a Risk Factor?

-Too much LDL cholesterol contributes to plaque formation (build-up) in the coronary arteries.
-LDL acts like a “dump truck”, depositing LDL cholesterol into the arteries and causing blockages.
-A blockage makes it difficult for blood to pass through the vessels.
-Blockages can lead to a heart attack.
+Too much LDL (bad) cholesterol contributes to a buildup of plaque in the arteries of your heart (coronary arteries).
+LDL acts like a dump truck, carrying cholesterol to your arteries where it collects and causes blockages.
+A blockage can reduce blood flow to your heart and lead to a heart attack.
 Learn what happens during a heart attack »

-Low levels of HDL cholesterol also increase the risk for heart disease.
-HDL cholesterol acts like a “garbage truck”, taking LDL cholesterol away from the arteries and eliminating it through the liver.
+Low levels of HDL (good) cholesterol also increase your risk for heart disease.
+HDL cholesterol acts like a garbage truck, taking LDL cholesterol away from your arteries so that it can be flushed out of your body by your liver.

-High levels of triglycerides increase the risk of obesity, diabetes and heart disease.
+High levels of triglycerides increase the chance that you will develop obesity, diabetes, and heart disease.

 Learn More About Cholesterol